Government, Anarchy, and Leadership

 Let us discuss why this is so.

 First of all, we must acknowledge that the masses do possess a great power, but that power cannot be used unless it is focused by some event or leader.
 When events focus the masses to action, the outcome is a riot – not a revolution.
 This is because a riot is actually not a single, orchestrated campaign of violent action like a war, but a continuous series of small-scale acts of random violence simply repeated over and over many times.
 A riot does not need any leaders or leadership at all.
 It is like a wildfire, and spreads due to the animalistic characteristics of those involved.
+A riot is the only action the masses can take in the absence of any leaders.
+And since the masses are incapable of self-leadership, it is the only act of significance they can do without any outside influence.[7]

 Next, the masses are easily led by those who are skilled at propaganda and persuasion.
 This is due in large part to the fact that the masses cannot lead themselves, and yet have a strong herd instinct and seek out leadership.
 The masses tend to follow strong-sounding leaders who speak flattery to them and use inflammatory rhetoric.